 At this pressure, the CO2 extracts the caffeine by dissolving it.
 The caffeine-rich CO2 is then transferred to another chamber, where the pressure is released, allowing the CO2 to become a gas again.
 This is then separated from the caffeine using charcoal filters, clean and ready to be reused.

 The CO2 method is ordinarily used to decaffeinate large quantities of commercial-grade coffee.

 Green coffee is steamed for 30 minutes which opens the pores of the coffee, ready for caffeine extraction.
-Coffee is put into a solution of Ethyl Acetate (EA) which is a solvent derived from the fermentation of sugarcane – hence why the coffee from this process has a sweet taste.
+Coffee is put into a solution of Ethyl Acetate (EA) which is a solvent sometimes derived from the fermentation of sugarcane – and known for its sweet taste.
 Once the coffee is saturated, the tank is drained and a fresh solution is introduced, this is done for another eight hours.
 Then the coffee is given a final steam which removes most of the EA.

 We sell Swiss Water Decaf because we believe it is the best, 100% chemical free, which means the taste of the coffee is not impaired by any outside flavours.